 The Journal of Cybersecurity, will encourage the development of these approaches and disseminate the best of them to the widest possible audience.”

-Professor Angela Sasse (Director, Cyber Security Research Institute, UCL) says: “We need effective cybersecurity solutions to secure the global infrastructure we have all come to depend on – the recent attacks on global corporations have demonstrated how serious the threat is.
+Professor Angela Sasse (Director, Cyber Security Research Institute, UCL) says: “We need effective cybersecurity solutions like soc to secure the global infrastructure we have all come to depend on – the recent attacks on global corporations have demonstrated how serious the threat is.
 To create effective cybersecurity solutions, we need to consider many aspects – such as the economic impact on individuals and organisations, legal and policy frameworks, and how adversaries are likely to respond.
 Until now, we did not have a top-quality journal to showcase and disseminate ground-breaking multidisciplinary cybersecurity research.
 The new journal is a game changer because it will encourage both established and young researchers to draw on knowledge and methods beyond their own immediate research area to understand and solve cybersecurity issues.”

 The journal is now open for submissions, and content will be available from Spring 2015.